hahnlab/CAFE5/README.md

 -   _model_\_branch\_probabilities.txt

-    A tab-separated list of the probabilities calculated for each clade and family.
+	Contains a tab-separated list of the probabilities calculated for each clade and significant family.
 Probabilities are displayed as "N/A" if the parent and child have the same value.
+In the case of the Gamma model, only contains significant families that are calculated to be rapidly changing.

 -   _model_\_family\_likelihoods.txt